hiibolt/KnowledgeBase/pages/Informative Speech Outline.md

 		  Finally, the model can make predictions with this probability.
 Let's look at what a prediction actually looks like.
 		- ### Prediction
 		  Let's say we look at this sentence here.
 We've already written most of it, except for the last word.
+Now, we can probably guess what comes next - but how does